ArashAh/version_control_workshop/part-1.md

 16. **Clone using the IDE**

     - In RStudio: Go to `File > New Project > Version Control > Git`, paste the repo URL, choose a directory and create the project.
-    - In VS Code:  `ctrl+shift+p >Clone > Clone from GitHub`, paste the repo URL and hit enter
-    - Navigate to the folder you want the repository to clone in
+    - In VS Code:  `ctrl+shift+p >Clone > Clone from GitHub`, paste the repo URL and hit enter, navigate to the folder you want the repository to clone in
     - Verify the clone (check if the file are there)

 17. **Edit in IDE and push changes:**